ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

 \subsubsection{Control Panel}

 Besides the ``Main'' or ``Prefix'' views, the control panel shows details on demand and a dialog box to set a prefix on which to align the view.

-\textbf{Overview} The ``Overview'' tab (\autoref{fig:mainView:c}) shows (1) the number of high-level events aggregated and (2) the hierarchy associated with the data using an \IT.
-Hovering a node shows the number of aggregated events it contains.
-Those numbers are updated continuously when the progressive algorithm is running.
+\begin{description}[nosep,leftmargin=0.5cm] \item[\textbf{Overview}] The ``Overview'' tab (\autoref{fig_mainView_c}) shows (1) the number of high-level events aggregated and (2) the hierarchy associated with the data using an \IT.
+Hovering a node shows the number of patients it contains.
+Those numbers are updated continuously when the progressive algorithm is running. \jdf{Clicking on an event hides it from the tree.
+Clicking a second time makes it appear again.
+These operations are done in the front end and are instantaneous.}

-The hierarchy groups multiple high-level events into a higher category, \eg all drugs under the category ``medication''. \autoref{fig:mainView:d} visualizes the hierarchy and its distribution in the partial aggregated tree.
-For applications with many event types, using higher hierarchy levels simplifies the visualization.
-Users can modify the level of hierarchy at any time.
-It is instantaneous, as it only impacts the prefix tree visualization without altering how the progressive algorithm aggregates the low-level events.
+The hierarchy groups multiple high-level events into a higher category, \eg, all drugs under the category ``medication''. \autoref{fig_mainView_d} visualizes the hierarchy and its distribution in the partial aggregated tree.
+For applications with many event types, using higher hierarchy levels simplifies the visualization. \am{Users can modify the level of hierarchy at any time; the change is instantaneous, as it only impacts the prefix tree visualization;} \jdf{it does not need to restart the progressive aggregation.}

-\textbf{Detail} The ``Detail'' tab (\autoref{fig:controlpanel:a}) shows the data distributions of a selected node.
+\item[\textbf{Detail}] The ``Detail'' tab (\autoref{fig_controlpanel_a}) shows the data distributions of a selected node.
 Currently, we show the age and duration distributions using histograms and the comorbidities using a bar chart.
 Those graphs are updated iteratively when the progressive algorithm runs.

-\textbf{Filtering} The ``Filtering'' tab (\autoref{fig:controlpanel:b}) allows to select a subset of patients and to filter the view according to parameters and node attributes.
-When users adjust the aggregating parameters (\eg the thresholds defining the interruption events) or select a subset of patients by specifying query parameters, the progressive algorithm restarts from the beginning, considering only sequences matching the query and updating the rules that aggregate low-level events into high-level events.
-In contrast, filtering the view only manipulates nodes from the already computed tree (\eg hide small nodes or merge nodes into higher hierarchical levels); it does not process the data again and results in instantaneous updates.
-To filter the view, users can specify a hierarchical level, truncate the tree to a maximum depth (\eg show only the first three depth levels), and select a minimum number of patients per sequence to hide small nodes, simplifying the tree.
+\item[\textbf{Filtering}] The ``Filtering'' tab (\autoref{fig_controlpanel_b}) allows selecting a subset of patients and filtering the view according to parameters and node attributes.
+When users adjust the aggregating parameters (\eg, the thresholds defining the interruption events) or select a subset of patients by specifying query parameters, the progressive algorithm restarts from the beginning, considering only sequences matching the query and updating the rules that aggregate low-level events into high-level events.
+In contrast, filtering the view only manipulates nodes from the already computed tree (\eg, hide small nodes or merge nodes into higher hierarchical levels); it does not process the data again and results in instantaneous updates.
+To filter the view, users can specify a hierarchical level, truncate the tree to a maximum depth (\eg, show only the first three depth levels), and select a minimum number of patients per sequence to hide small nodes, simplifying the tree.